syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/bullet-chart/EJ2_ASP.MVC/title.md

 ## Subtitle

-To show additional information about the data plotted, the Bullet Chart can also be given a subtitle using the `subtitle` property.
+To show additional information about the data plotted, the Bullet Chart can also be given a subtitle using the [`Subtitle`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.BulletChart.html#Syncfusion_EJ2_Charts_BulletChart_Subtitle) property.

 {% if page.publishingplatform == "aspnet-core" %}